kr-colab/disperseNN/README.md

 - `max_epochs`: for training
 - `num_samples`: this is the number of repeated draws of `n` individuals to take from each tree sequence.
 Note: this is different than `num_reps` and `num_pred`.
 - `threads`: number of threads to use for multiprocessing.
-- `gpu_index` : use this flag to specify a GPU number.
-To avoid using available GPUs, skip this flag or say `--gpu_index -1`.
-To use any available GPU say `--gpu_index any`.